Algerian protesters demand Thursday's election be canceled

-ALGIERS (Reuters) - A big crowd of protesters marched through central Algiers on Wednesday to demand Thursday’s presidential election be canceled, chanting that they would not vote in a poll they regard as a charade.
+ALGIERS (Reuters) - A big crowd of protesters marched through central Algiers on Wednesday to demand that a presidential election planned for Thursday be canceled, chanting that they would not vote in a poll they regard as a charade.

+Thousands of people crowded through the capital to demand that the vote be canceled until the entire ruling elite step down and the military quit politics.

-They chanted “No election tomorrow” and held up banners reading “You have destroyed the country” as riot police stood blocking roads and a helicopter circled overhead.
-In one place, a column of police barged through the crowd.
+They chanted “No election tomorrow” and held up banners reading “You have destroyed the country”.

-The election is shaping up to be a pivotal moment in the months-long struggle between the shadowy network of military, security and political leaders known as the “pouvoir”, who have ruled for decades, and a leaderless street protest movement.

-While the military, the dominant force in the pouvoir - “the power” - has cast the election as the only way to end the stalemate on the streets, the protesters reject it as a sham designed to maintain the status quo.

-They say no election can be free or fair while the old guard of rulers remain in power and the military stays involved in politics.
-No foreign observers are in Algeria to monitor the vote.

-Whoever is elected after Thursday’s first round and a potential run-off later this month will face a series of hard decisions, with declining energy revenue leading to a planned 9% cut in public spending next year.

-The deadlock between the enormous protest movement and a state increasingly dominated by the military has put at stake the political future of Africa’s largest country, a nation of 40 million people and a major gas supplier to Europe.
+Algeria’s political stalemate between the enormous protest movement and a state increasingly dominated by the military has put at stake the political future of Africa’s largest country, a nation of 40 million people and a major gas supplier to Europe.

 All five of the state-approved candidates running on Thursday are former senior officials linked to the former president Abdelaziz Bouteflika whom the army forced aside in April in response to the protests.